BitTorrent Price Hits $0.0005 on Top Exchanges (BTTOLD)

 BitTorrent Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as BitTorrent directly using U.S. dollars.
-Investors seeking to trade BitTorrent should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy BitTorrent using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as BitTorrent directly using U.S. dollars.
+Investors seeking to acquire BitTorrent should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BitTorrent using one of the exchanges listed above.

 Receive News & Updates for BitTorrent Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitTorrent and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.